sonach/NasLearn/README.md

 NasLearn
 ========

-Machine learning and neural network framework with key algorithm building-blocks written in C++
+Machine learning and neural network framework key algorithm building-blocks written in C++ will provide interfaces to python in the future